CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 functions `(x : A) → B x` which send an element `x : A` to an element `f x : B x`.

-As a first example, we can refine our `double` function a little.
-Sure, the result is always an element of `ℕ`, but it is also always a multiple of the input:
+As a first example, we can refine our `double`{.Agda} function a little.
+Sure, the result is always an element of `ℕ`{.Agda}, but it is also always a multiple of the input:

 ```
 doubleDep : (n : ℕ) → MultiplesOf n
-doubleDep n = double n , 2 , refl
+doubleDep n = double n , 2 , (λ i → 2 · n)
 ```

-(Don't worry about the actual definition for now.)
+(Again, don't worry about the actual definition for now.)

 ```
 tenAsMultiple : MultiplesOf 5
 tenAsMultiple = doubleDep 5